 9. “Margaret On the Guillotine” – Morrissey

-Morrissey makes clear he was not a supporter of Margaret Thatcher.
+Looks like Morrissey was not a supporter of Margaret Thatcher.

 Notable Lyrics: “When will you die?/ When will you die?/ When will you die?/ When will you die?/ When will you die?”